Azores Liberation Front: Protest

-Later
+Decline and subsequent revival

-Even though the organization gained support for some time, it was virtually dead by the end of the 1970s.
+Even though the organization gained support for some time, it entered a state of dormancy beginning in the late 1970s.
 Autonomy was granted to the Azores and Madeira (where a similar organization existed) by the Constitution of 1976, cooling the explosive situation, and the communist threat slowly eroded.
 The geo-political strategic importance of the Azores continues to be debated by regional and international interests.
+The FLA elected a new president in 2006, Rui Medeiros.
+The group began to make press statements regarding various political issues on the islands.
+Medeiros stated in an interview that "armed combat today would make no sense," and wishes for the group to be represented as a political party.
+It is still a clandestine organization, and has not disclosed its membership numbers, though Medeiros claimed that the FLA consists of "hundreds" of members.

 Owing to economic issues resulting from the Portuguese financial crisis, during the late 20th century and early 21st century, FLA graffiti began to appear in many of the islands of the archipelago.
 Although not a political support of the party, the graffiti was seen as an anti-establishment instigation by youth and party faithful.